 Other lifestyle approaches to reduce falls include:

-If you have a chronic balance problem, it can affect all aspects of your life.
-This may include social and family relationships, work, home functions, and relaxation.
+If you have a chronic balance problem, it can affect all aspects of your life: social and family relationships, performance at work, ability to carry out tasks at home, and ability to relax.
 Support groups can give you the encouragement and understanding that only comes from sharing the challenges that you experience with others.

 Support groups are also good sources of information and tips for coping.
-Ask your healthcare professional to recommend a support group in your area if you would like to share your experiences and meet others who are working on the same challenges in their lives.
+Search online, or ask your healthcare provider to recommend a support group in your area if you would like to share your experiences and meet others who are working on the same challenges in their lives.

 Posted: March 2012